peteroupc/peteroupc.github.io/exporand.md

 <a id=Beta_Sampler></a>
 ### Beta Sampler

 To test the correctness of the beta sampler presented in this document, the Kolmogorov&ndash;Smirnov test was applied with various values of `alpha` and `beta` and the default precision of 53, using SciPy's `kstest` method.
-The code for the test is very simple: `kst = scipy.stats.kstest(ksample, lambda x: scipy.stats.beta.cdf(x, alpha, beta))`, where `ksample` is a sample of random numbers generated using the sampler above.
+The code for the test is very simple: `kst = scipy.stats.kstest(ksample, lambda x: scipy.stats.beta.cdf(x, alpha, beta))`, where `ksample` is a sample of random variates generated using the sampler above.
 Note that SciPy uses a two-sided Kolmogorov&ndash;Smirnov test by default.

 See the results of the [**correctness testing**](https://peteroupc.github.io/betadistresults.html).
 For each pair of parameters, five samples with 50,000 numbers per sample were taken, and results show the lowest and highest Kolmogorov&ndash;Smirnov statistics and p-values achieved for the five samples.
 Note that a p-value extremely close to 0 or 1 strongly indicates that the samples do not come from the corresponding beta distribution.

 <a id=ExpRandFill></a>
 ### ExpRandFill

 To test the correctness of the `exprandfill` method (which implements the **ExpRandFill** algorithm), the Kolmogorov&ndash;Smirnov test was applied with various values of _&lambda;_ and the default precision of 53, using SciPy's `kstest` method.
-The code for the test is very simple: `kst = scipy.stats.kstest(ksample, lambda x: scipy.stats.expon.cdf(x, scale=1/lamda))`, where `ksample` is a sample of random numbers generated using the `exprand` method above.
+The code for the test is very simple: `kst = scipy.stats.kstest(ksample, lambda x: scipy.stats.expon.cdf(x, scale=1/lamda))`, where `ksample` is a sample of random variates generated using the `exprand` method above.
 Note that SciPy uses a two-sided Kolmogorov&ndash;Smirnov test by default.

 The table below shows the results of the correctness testing.
 For each parameter, five samples with 50,000 numbers per sample were taken, and results show the lowest and highest Kolmogorov&ndash;Smirnov statistics and p-values achieved for the five samples.
 Note that a p-value extremely close to 0 or 1 strongly indicates that the samples do not come from the corresponding exponential distribution.